haml/haml/README.md

 gem 'haml'
 ~~~

-If you'd like to replace Rails's Erb-based generators with Haml, add
+If you'd like to replace Rails's ERB-based generators with Haml, add
 [haml-rails](https://github.com/indirect/haml-rails) to your Gemfile as well.

 ## Formatting